 6. The director of Grants and Contracts Administration is authorized to sign all grant applications on behalf of the College when he or she is satisfied that all the above conditions have been met.
 A copy of the complete proposal must be provided to the Office of Grants and Sponsored Programs.

-7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of College funds from the regular College budget will apply.
-The College cannot be less scrupulous in handling such external funds than in handling its own funds, and in some instances will be called upon to observe even more meticulous requirements.
+7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of Middlebury funds from the regular Middlebury budget will apply.
+Middlebury must be at least as scrupulous in handling external funds as in handling its own funds, and in some instances will be called upon to observe even more meticulous requirements.

 Commitments to pay for additional personnel must be cleared with Human Resources before such commitments are made.
-All purchases must be covered by purchase requisition identified with the budget number and cleared through the purchasing agent in advance of making the purchase commitments.
-Determination of whether or not proposed purchases or other charges are allowable under the terms of a grant or contract will be made by the director of Grants and Contracts Administration, who may require in cases of reasonable doubt require the prior approval of the sponsoring organization.
+All purchases must be covered by a purchase requisition identified with the budget number and comply with Middlebury purchasing and payment policies and procedures in advance of making the purchase commitments.
+Determination of whether or not proposed purchases or other charges are allowable under the terms of a grant or contract will be made by the director of Grants and Contracts Administration, who may require the prior approval of the sponsoring organization.

 8. Middlebury College has a primary responsibility for the scholarly needs of its faculty.
 Middlebury also recognizes its concern for the continued scholarly productivity of faculty departing for other institutions.

-When a departing faculty member requests release of certain research equipment brought to Middlebury through a personal research grant, the College will consider release of equipment to the other institution concerned on an individual basis and in accord with the following guidelines:
+When a departing faculty member requests release of certain research equipment brought to Middlebury through a personal research grant, the College will consider release of equipment to the other institution concerned on an individual basis and if:

 a.
 The equipment is critical to the investigator's research, and